aduranyoel/aduranyoel/README.md

 ### Hi there 👋 I'm Yoel

-An experienced software engineer with over seven years of building, testing, and deploying scalable and modular software products.
-Determined to succeed and motivated by the success of customers, colleagues, and the community.
-I am constantly learning and seeking ways to make things better.
++7 years of building, testing, and deploying scalable and modular software products.
+Innovative professional with proven troubleshooting and debugging capabilities for resolving complex technical issues.
+Adept in directing development with a creative and performance-oriented approach.

 ### 📫 How to reach me:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/aduranyoel/)